Kachur Family Recipes

 1. Preheat your oven to 350°F.

 2. Prepare 6 round cake pans to bake the layers.
-You can buy disposable aluminum pans to bake more at a time, or use your own stock of pans.
-Either way, grease the bottoms and line with wax paper.
+You can buy disposable aluminum pans to bake more at a time, or work in batches with as many pans as you have.
+Either way, grease the bottoms and line with parchment paper.

 3. In a large bowl, beat the egg yolks and 1/3 cup of the sugar until thick and lemon-colored.
 Set aside.